 Certainly, Elizabeth was a music lover and played the lute, as we see in the miniature on the right by Nicholas Hilliard, painted circa 1580.
 It is documented that she loved the demanding and vigorous galliard, a dance in its own right and also the underlying step sequence of la volta.
 In 1589, when Elizabeth was 55 years old, John Stanhope of the Privy Chamber stated that “the Queen is so well as I assure you, six or seven galliards in a morning, besides music and singing, is her ordinary exercise.”
-(9) Her love of the galliard is further underscored by the fact that England’s greatest lutenist, John Dowland, named only one piece for the Queen, The most sacred Queene Elizabeth, her Galliard (published after her death, in his son Robert’s printed book, Varietie of Lute Lessons, 1610).
+(9) Her love of the galliard is further underscored by the fact that England’s greatest lutenist, John Dowland, named one piece for the Queen, probably two, both galliards.
+The first, just called Galliard on folio 62 of the handwritten lute book, Dd.2.11, c.
+1585–c.
+1595, is given its fuller title, The Queenes Gall[iard], in Margaret Board’s handwritten lute book, c.
+1620 and 1635.
+The title does not name Elizabeth specifically but, since Dowland was her subject and made efforts to be her court lutenist – he wasn’t appointed – she is the logical Queene of the title.
+The second, The most sacred Queene Elizabeth, her Galliard, was published in his son Robert’s printed book, Varietie of Lute Lessons, 1610.

 But did Elizabeth really dance la volta with her favourite courtier, the Earl of Leicester, Robert Dudley, as is repeatedly stated in modern sources?
 The often-cited title of the painting above would have us believe so: Queen Elizabeth I Dancing with Robert Dudley, Earl of Leicester.
 However, this painting, now at Penshurst Place in Kent, is French, associated with the Valois school, c.
 1580, and the identities of the dancers are unknown.
 In composition, it is too much like another anonymous French painting of the 16th century to be a coincidence.
 This second painting is shown below, also depicting a couple dancing la volta.